 Our client supplies location-based services, including spatial data and end-to-end mapping solutions, for IoT connected cars and mobile devices.
 Their customer portfolio includes leading automotive manufacturers, technology companies, and municipalities.

 The company is a long-established partner of the Navigation Data Standard (NDS) Association.
-Across a range of NDS-compliant products and services, our client offers compatibility and interoperability of map data, flexible map updates, 3D mapping, extended driver assistance features, and support for various distribution and work media.
+Across a range of NDS-compliant products and services, our client offers compatibility and interoperability of map data, flexible software over-the-air updates, 3D mapping, extended driver assistance features, and support for various distribution and work media.
 Currently, tens of millions of drivers are benefiting from our client’s mapping and navigation solutions.

 For decades, our client has been delivering maps in a proprietary format.
 But worldwide adoption of the Navigation Data Standard for IoT-enabled automotive navigation (with the objective of harmonizing map data exchange) has caused them to reconsider the format they use.
 To change formats, our client needed to redesign all map production pipelines and related software development tools – one of which is their over-the-air software update component for maps.

 Prior to this project, Intellias had already partnered with this client on a number of other high-profile projects including a map compilation pipeline rebuild.
 Our team has now taken on the task of reworking the component that delivers cloud-based over-the-air (OTA) updates for maps and third-party content, including voice recognition and handwriting recognition functionality.

 The initial phase involved detecting and removing defects in the first version of the map update component.
 This component is delivered as part of a comprehensive software development kit that allows OEMs to build embedded navigation solutions for in-vehicle infotainment.